This post may contain affiliate links. Read my full disclosure policy.

 - 2–3 teaspoons fresh lemon thyme leaves ( or regular thyme)

 - 1/4 teaspoon Aleppo or red pepper flakes (optional)

-Cook the Pasta: Place 2 quarts of water with 1 tablespoon salt to boil on the stove, cooking pasta according to directions.
+- Cook the Pasta: Place 2 quarts of water in a large pot with 1 tablespoon salt to boil on the stove, cooking pasta al dente according to directions.
 Drain and reserve 1/3 cup of the hot pasta water.